Celebrity Come Dine With Me line up, results and when to watch

-Here's all about Celebrity Come Dine With Me 2020 with who's taking part and results so far.
+Here's all about Celebrity Come Dine With Me 2020 with who's taking part and the results.

-Following a Christmas special in December, a brand new series is set to air throughout 2020.
+Following a Christmas special in December, a brand new series aired throughout 2020.

-The celebrity contestants will be battling to win a cash prize of £1,000 for charity in the new specials for E4.
+The celebrity contestants battled it out to win a cash prize of £1,000 for charity in the new specials for E4.

-E4 tease: "The series will bring fresh talent together with familiar faces and see them flex their culinary muscles, or lack thereof, for a charitable cause."
+E4 teased: "The series will bring fresh talent together with familiar faces and see them flex their culinary muscles, or lack thereof, for a charitable cause."

-Celebrity Come Dine With Me will begin at 7:30PM on E4 on Monday, January 27.
+Celebrity Come Dine With Me started at 7:30PM on E4 on Monday, January 27.

 Celebrity Come Dine With Me line up of celebrities and results